Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure

 Also, we consider 32 SCs which collect sensor data from different physical components.
 Based on the sensor network architecture in Fig. \ref{fig_ICI}, we generate the matrix $ \boldsymbol{C} $.
-In our simulations, we consider $ 0.5 $-feasible attacks that we use to compute the values of the SCs, $ \phi_i(\boldsymbol{A},\boldsymbol{B},\boldsymbol{C}) $.
-Moreover, due to the large number of the SCs and small values of the SCs, we can approximate the values of the SCs as $ \phi_i\simeq\iota_i10^{-4} $ and $ \max_i\left\{\iota_i\right\}=661<2^{32} $ which satisfies the condition in Corollary \ref{corrolary1} and, therefore, the solution of Blotto game in Theorem \ref{TheoremBlo} will hold.
+In our simulations, we consider $ 0.5 $-feasible attacks that we use to compute the values of the SCs, $ \phi_i(\boldsymbol{A},\boldsymbol{B},\boldsymbol{C}) $. {Moreover, in our example all of the SCs are distinct, thus, for $ R^a/R^d > 1/32 $ the solution of Blotto game in Theorem \ref{TheoremBlo} will hold.}

 In Fig. \ref{fig_percentageofCompromisedSCs}, we simulate the presented ICI in Fig. \ref{fig_ICI} for the case in which the ratio of the available resources is $ \frac{R^a}{R^d}=0.2 $.
 Over 50 simulation runs, both players, empirically, play their MSNE based on the MDFs in Proposition \ref{proposition1}.
 The average percentage of compromised SCs in this case is $ 11\%$ which is very close to the theoretical expected percentage of the compromised SCs which is $ \frac{R^a}{2R^d}=10\% $.
 Fig. \ref{fig_percentageofCompromisedSCs} shows that since the attacker and the defender randomize between their strategies in each simulation, the percentage of compromised SCs of each simulation might differ from the theoretical expected percentage of compromised SCs.
 However, the average percentage of compromised SCs for 50 simulations conforms to the theoretical prediction.